-Here's one Easter Bunny cake recipe that you'll simply have to make.
+Here's an old fashioned Easter Bunny cake recipe that you'll simply have to make.
 Try to imagine marshmallow bunnies dancing in their patch of green grass on a chocolate stage under a pink umbrella!
 What could be more Spring-like?

 These little white rabbits with their pink nose and eyes are simply irresistible.
 Kids of all ages love them.
 You could even use them to decorate kid's birthday cakes.
 And the best part is you get to eat them afterwards.

 Mom's Recipe Scrapbooks (c.
 1920s)